 SAGD is a thermal oil recovery process, originally conceived by Roger Butler (1981), for recovering viscous heavy oil.
 Figure 1 shows the schematics of SAGD process mechanism.
-To achieve continuous injection and production at the same time, a pair of parallel wells is used.
-Steam is injected into the upper part of formation through an injection well leads to form a steam saturated zone which is usually called the steam chamber.
-The steam flows toward the edge of the steam chamber and releases its latent heat to the 2-mation causing it is condensed.
-The viscous heavy oil is mobilized and drained by gravity toward to the production well.
+To achieve continuous injection and process injection well leads to form a steam saturated zone which is usually called the steam chamber.
+The steam flows toward the edge of the steam chamber and releases its latent hear the formation causing it is condensed.
+The viscous heavy oil is mobilized and drained by g 29 ty toward to the production well.
 Hereinafter, the steam chamber grows vertically and spreads laterally in the formation.